 Say what the next steps are to start to build the plan and make sure the child is safe and well.
 This might include getting some people together who can support the family and be part of their network.

-Scaling - Having discussed what life is like for
+Scaling - Having discussed what life is like for this child right now, how worried are we?

-0 1 2 3 4 5 Extremely worried
+0 1 2 3 4 5 6 7 8 9 10 Extremely worried No worries

 What are the child/young person's views?